*Note-For best viewing quality, expand the HD option, and select 1080p:

 *Note: If you have not yet established worker comp codes in administration, the worker comp dropdown will be blank.

-5-2.
-Priority: A numeric value which will determine the placement of this code in the order and assignment details worker comp code drop down list.
+Input a priority, this is a numeric value which will determine the placement of this code in the order and assignment details worker comp code drop down list.
 Priority 1 is thus the order worker comp default for the Customer.
 Users may add as many as codes as necessary to a Customer record, however, no two codes can share the same priority value.
 When you are ready select 'save'.